drago87/ST-Character-Maker/SillyTavern Character Maker/Variabels.md

 uniqueTraitsEffects - A list over the effects of uniqueTraits parsedTraits - The way uniqueTraits and uniqueTraitsEffects will be displayed in the character sheet

-speechStyle - Not implemented yet speechQuirks - Not implemented yet speechTicks - Not implemented yet
+speechStyle
+speechQuirks
+speechTicks

+abilityNames
+abilityProficiencies
+abilityDetails
+parsedAbilities
+ItemNames
+ItemDetails
+parsedItems

 Base Context
 ExtraInput